-MLB Rumors: Chicago Cubs Await Yu Darvish’s Decision As The Free Agent Pitcher Mulls Five Offers
+MLB Rumors: Chicago Cubs Await Yu Darvish’s Decision As Free Agent Pitcher Mulls Five Offers, Says NBC Sports

 — MLB Network (@MLBNetwork) February 9, 2018

 The Los Angeles Dodgers make a strong case to re-sign Yu Darvish due to them having some unfinished business when it comes to winning the World Series.
 Losing to the Houston Astros has left a bitter taste for the Dodgers, who remain in position to return to the World Series.
-The biggest defection on the Dodgers was relief pitcher Brandon Morrow, who joined the Cubs.
+The biggest defection for the Dodgers was relief pitcher Brandon Morrow, who joined the Cubs.

 As for the Milwaukee Brewers, they are an ace pitcher away from fielding a team that can challenge the Chicago Cubs for division supremacy.
 The Brewers are a young team on the rise.
 Something that could be intriguing to Yu Darvish.

 It would not be a surprise if Yu Darvish goes back to the Dodgers.
-Chances are that Darvish’s decision could come down to the Dodgers, Brewers or Cubs.
+Chances are that Darvish’s decision could come down to the Dodgers, Brewers, or Cubs.

-If the Chicago Cubs lose out on Yu Darvish they will go to a solid second option in either Jake Arrieta or Alex Cobb.
+If the Chicago Cubs lose out on Yu Darvish, they will go to a solid second option in either Jake Arrieta or Alex Cobb.
 The Cubs will be happy with either of the three.